elgs/leanweb/README.md

 The `update` method provides a convenient way to update the DOM when the model changes.
 You should feel free to use old way to update DOM.
 The `update` just makes life a little easier. `update` takes `rootNode` as parameter, which allows you to specifiy which DOM element to start with.
 The default value is the current`shadowRoot`.

+LWElement will call update in the following scenarios:
+1. after all `lw` directively are initially bound to DOM;
+2. after `lw-on:` event is fired;
+3. after `lw-model` change is fired;

+You may need to call the `update()` method manually in other events.
+For
+example:
+1. in your setTimeout/setInterval callbacks;
+2. in `LWEventBus` callbacks;
+3. in any network api callbacks;

 #### LWElement.domReady()